 Day 18: Drive from Arughat Bazar to Kathmandu, takes about 8-9 hrs.
 In the evening fairewell dinner in Nepali restaurant

 Day 19: Our representative will drop you to the International Airport (TIA) to assist you for your final departure to your destination or alternatively the next destination.

 Note: [The suggested itinerary is just a guideline and standard pattern.
 If the itinerary couldn’t meet your needs and not suitable for your time; you can customize it.
 Please let us know about your requirements, we will provide you detail information and plan according to your interest.The trip cost depends on the services you choose - Deluxe, Standard, Budget and Group size.]

 - 3 night hotel in Kathmandu

 - All accommodation and meals during the trek

-- An experienced English-speaking trek leader and Sherpa porters to carry luggage (necessary porters) including their salary, insurance, equipment, flight, food and lodging
+- An experienced English-speaking trek leader and Sherpa porters to carry luggage (necessary porters) including their salary, insurance, equipment, food and lodging

 - All necessary paper work and permits (National park permit, TIMS)